 - Faculty members with specific interests in biomedical research including the areas of physiology, microbiology, immunology, neurodegeneration, pain, stress, and molecular biology.

 - A unique Molecular Biology Concentration that includes all of the pre-requisites for most health-related admissions.

 - Summer Research Programs that focus on biomedical-related topics including Neuroscience and Pain.

-- Access to Duquesne's Pre-Medical and Health Professions specialized advising program.
+- Collaborative working relationship with Duquesne's Pre-Medical and Health Professions Certificate Program.

-Biology Majors Success in Pre-Medical and Allied Health Admissions
+Biology Majors Success in Medical and Other Health Professional School Admissions

-Recent Biology majors from Duquesne have been very successful obtaining admissions to some of the best pre-health programs in the United States.
-The following is just a sample of recent admission successes from the major.
+Recent Biology majors from Duquesne have been very successful obtaining admissions to some of the best medical and health professional programs in the United States.
+The following is just a sample of recent admission successes of our biology major.

 |Medical School (M.D.)||M.D./Ph.D.
 Programs|

 |Drexel University||Washington University in St. Louis|

 |Loyola University Chicago||Temple University|